Where the body meets the business

 The Accumulation You Don’t See

-The somatic cost of leadership is not a single event.
 It’s a pattern of micro-deposits.
 Small, daily, often imperceptible transfers of energy, tension, and activation accumulate in the body without conscious awareness.

 What the Body Carries